-The proposed development is situated in the Sydney CBD between Castlereagh and Elizabeth Streets with the proposed towers being located north and south of the existing 50 Martin Place building, Figure 13.
+The proposed development is situated in the Sydney CBD between Castlereagh and Elizabeth Streets with the proposed towers being located north and south of the existing 50 Martin Place building, Figure 14.
 The site is surrounded by high-rise buildings of the Sydney CBD.
 The site is in the centre of the CBD and consequently receives some shielding from all wind directions.

-Wind speed measurements for the North Site were recorded at 19 locations to evaluate pedestrian comfort in and around the project site, Figure 13 to Figure 15.
+Wind speed measurements for the South Site were recorded at 25 locations to evaluate pedestrian comfort in and around the project site, Figure 14 to Figure 16.
 These locations were tested in a full envelope configuration of the proposed development and a configuration with the detailed tower shape of both towers, as well as in the existing building configuration for comparative purposes.
-Additional locations on the podium terraces were tested for the detailed tower shape.
+Additional locations in the ground level colonnade and on the podium terrace were tested for the detailed tower shape.
 Wind speed measurements were made at the model scale equivalent of 1.5 to 2.1 m above the surface for 16 wind directions at 22.5° intervals.
 Locations were chosen to determine pedestrian comfort at the building corners where relatively severe conditions are frequently found, near building entrances, on adjacent pavements with heavy pedestrian traffic.